GetStream/Winds/README.md

 ### Building a Production Version

-Build a production version of Winds by running:
+Build a production version of Winds by running from root directory:

 ```
-./build.sh
+./api/build.sh
 ```

 This creates production-ready JS files in api/dist.